Pyrdacor/Ambermoon/FileSpecs/Items.md

 0x03 | ubyte | Flags (see below)
 0x04 | uword | Item index

 Note: The shield slot for two-handed weapons will have item index 0 but an amount of 1.
 The object image index 0 also contains the red cross which is used in that slot.
-So empty slots are determined only by the item amount and nut the item index.
+So empty slots are determined only by the item amount and not the item index.

 #### Item slot flags